RWS/tridion-docs-api-docs/apiconcepts/Tridion_Docs_15.1/overview.md

 ISHRemote is a PowerShell module on top of Tridion Docs Content Manager.
 Its goal is business automation on top of the Component Content Management System.

 ### [ISHServer](https://github.com/RWS/ISHServer)
-ISHServer is a PowerShell module to help automate installation of prerequisites for Tridion Docs
+ISHServer is a PowerShell module to help automate installation of prerequisites for Tridion Docs.

 ### [ISHBootstrap](https://github.com/RWS/ISHBootstrap)
-ISHBootstrap is a bootstrapper for deployments of Tridion Docs Content Manager
+ISHBootstrap is a bootstrapper for deployments of Tridion Docs Content Manager.

 ## Tridion DXA ##
 This section is intended for developers wanting to extend DXA functionality using its open-source .NET and Java APIs.